What is a kidney stone?

 These things you can't control:

-- Certain diseases.
-Diseases that cause ongoing higher levels of calcium in the blood.
+- Certain diseases that cause ongoing higher levels of calcium in the blood.
 More calcium can cause dehydration because you make more urine.
 The extra calcium in the kidney solidifies into a stone.

 - Family history.
 Inherited factors or a family history of kidney stones can raise your risk.